runtosolve/StructuresKit.jl/README.md

 ## Usage
-Use this package to analyze and design structural components and systems.
+Analyze and design structural components and systems with the modules in this package.

 ## Status
 The current offerings are pretty niche, with a focus on thin-walled structures.
 There is plenty of potential for growth with Julia's numerical firepower at hand though, especially for large system problems.
 This is just the beginning.